for2ando/dump-android-partitions/README.md

 Dump all partitions on an Android device from PC via adb

 ## Description
-(REQUIRES ROOT maybe on your Android device)
+(REQUIRES ROOT maybe on your Android device
-A list of partitions is gotten from the device's /dev/block/**/by-name by default.
+)
+You can dump all or argument-designated partitions of your Android device using this shell script.

+This script gets a list of partitions from the Android device's /dev/block/**/by-name (by default), and with each of the partitions, the script dumps a binary image of partition as if use with dd command, the binary images are stored as files on your PC's storage.

 ## Demo